-Anne, a former Attorney General of New Jersey, Assistant District Attorney in the Manhattan District Attorney’s Office, and federal prosecutor, is a lawyer with Lowenstein Sandler and a Professor of Practice and Distinguished Scholar at New York University School of Law.
-She applies longstanding prosecutorial experience involving highly sensitive matters, including human trafficking, to effectively counsel clients on a wide range of matters.
+Anne, a former attorney general of New Jersey, assistant district attorney in the Manhattan District Attorney’s Office, and federal prosecutor, is a lawyer with Lowenstein Sandler and divides her time between the firm’s Tech Group and White Collar Criminal Defense practice.
+She is also a professor of practice and a Distinguished Scholar at New York University School of Law.
+Anne applies long-standing prosecutorial experience involving highly sensitive matters to effectively counsel clients on a wide range of matters.

 During her tenure as New Jersey’s attorney general (2007-2010), Anne served as the state’s chief law enforcement officer and led investigations into a range of matters including securities fraud and mortgage fraud.
 Anne also served as an assistant district attorney in Manhattan (1997-2001) and as a federal prosecutor in the Criminal Section of the U.S. Department of Justice’s Civil Rights Division (2001-2005).
 Her work at the DOJ earned recognitions including the Director’s Award and the Special Commendation for Outstanding Service.